-Obviously when you’re booking a wine tour having a dedicated driver is nothing short of necessary!
-You also need someone who knows their way around the terrain, as wineries are usually out in the middle of the vast mystery of the Tuscan countryside.
-The narrow, winding, dirt roads can be a challenge even for professional drivers.
+When you’re booking a wine tour, having a dedicated driver is nothing short of a necessity!
+You also need someone who knows their way around the terrain, as wineries are usually set somewhere out in the vast mystery of the Tuscan countryside.
+The narrow, winding, dirt roads can be a challenge, even for professional drivers.

 DriverInRome offers popular wine tasting excursions such as the Chianti wine region and the white-wine producing area around San Gimignano.
 These day trips are available from the port of Livorno as well as the city of Florence.

-If you’re after a wine tour that is more off-the-beaten path, we’d be pleased to help you arrange it.
+If you’re after a wine tour that is off the beaten path, we’d be pleased to help you arrange it.
 We will make all the wine tasting reservations (unless you have your own contacts) as well as furnish you with a private vehicle and English-speaking driver.

 All our drivers are rigorously trained and properly licensed.
 Rest assured you will be in good hands so that you can enjoy your day of wine tasting without worry.